-Any students receiving outside scholarships must agree to have all outside funds posted to their student account as long as an outstanding balance is due.
-Scholarship funds payable to the student may be released directly to the student as long as the account is paid in full and Student Financial Services has been notified of the scholarship.
+Any students receiving outside scholarships must agree to have all outside funds posted to their student account if an outstanding balance is due.
+Scholarship funds payable to the student may be released directly to the student if the account is paid in full and Student Financial Services has been notified of the scholarship.